lmbxmu/FilterSketch/README.md

 # Pre-trained Models

-Additionally, we provide several  pre-trained models used in our experiments.
+We provide the pre-trained models used in our paper.

 ## CIFAR-10